What is an Orphan Page and Why is This an SEO Issue?

 Orphan pages can pose a significant problem for websites from an SEO perspective.
 These pages are not linked to any other page within the site, making them inaccessible to users unless they know the direct URL.
 Furthermore, search engine crawlers cannot follow these pages, resulting in minimal indexing.

-This blog will explore the definition and characteristics of orphan pages, assess their negative impact on SEO, discuss their causes, and propose methods for identifying and resolving this issue.
+This blog will explain orphan pages, their negative impact on SEO, discuss their causes, and propose methods for identifying and fixing this issue.

 What is an orphan page?